MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### LocomotionTrack

-Drive robot left, right, or forward depending on track speed specified for both left and right tracks.
+Drives Misty left, right, or forward depending on the track speed specified for both left and right tracks.

 Parameters

-- LeftTrackSpeed - Integer - Number that determines speed of left track (value range: -128 to 127)
+- LeftTrackSpeed - Integer - A value for the speed of the left track, range: -128 to 127.

-- RightTrackSpeed - Integer - Number that determines speed of right track (value range: -128 to 127)
+- RightTrackSpeed - Integer - A value for the speed of the right track, range: -128 to 127.

 ```json
 {